stargatedaw/stargate/docs/benchmarking.md

 # The file to output.
 If you want to keep all of the artifacts from this run,
 # change the filename between runs
 OUTFILE=test.wav
+# This is the musical "beat" number within the project to begin rendering at.
+# 0 being the first beat of the song.
+It is best to get this by opening
+# the project in Stargate DAW as described above, but you could also use
+# arbitrary numbers.
+This should be a low number, like 0 or 8
+START=8
+# This is the musical "beat" number within the project to stop rendering at
+# This should always be a (much) larger number than ${START}
+END=340

-./stargate-engine daw ${PROJECT?} ${OUTFILE?} 8 340 ${SR?} ${BUF_SIZE?} ${THREADS?} 0 0 0
+./stargate-engine daw ${PROJECT?} ${OUTFILE?} ${START?} ${END?} ${SR?} ${BUF_SIZE?} ${THREADS?} 0 0 0
 ```

-The `OUTFILE` parameter will exist after the render.
-Note that the file may be
+The `OUTFILE` parameter will exist as a file after the render.
+Note that the
-deterministic within the same version of Stargate DAW, but floating point
+file may be deterministic within the same version of Stargate DAW, but floating
-rounding error may cause it to be non-deterministic.
-You can listen to the
+point rounding error may cause it to be non-deterministic.
+You can listen to
-file to check for correctness, but checksums may (or may not) work as intended.
+the file to check for correctness, but checksums may (or may not) work as
+intended.

 Using this to parameterize your benchmark with scaling values, you can now
 grep the output for these lines: